Sedona Arizona Weather

 Sedona Arizona weather is mild and sunny... just right for sightseeing and other outdoor activities.
 Sedona's weather is great for shopping, dining, and sitting on the balcony at your favorite resort, listening to Oak Creek tumble along.

-Sedona has amazing scenery, many great resorts, and great shops.
+Sedona has amazing scenery, many great resorts, and great shopping.
 Sedona also has some fine restaurants and art galleries to visit while enjoying the weather.

 Weather Forecasts | Weather Maps | Weather Radar

 You've probably seen examples of Sedona's weather in movies.
-They've been making movies here since the 1920's..
-The movie makers come for the climate as well as the scenery.Sedona Arizona Weather My favorite is an old cowboy film called The Rounders.
+A number of movies are made here.
+The movie makers come for the climate as well as the scenery.Sedona Arizona Weather

-Sedona Arizona weather is important to the local economy in many ways in addition to moviemaking and tourism.
+Sedona Arizona weather is important to the local economy in many ways.

 Sedona's Red Rock country is located at the mouth of cool, beautiful, Oak Creek Canyon.
 That also helps keep things cooler in the summer.